Say What? Examining Freedom of Speech at App State

 - Can we – or should we – use policy to address these matters?

-Through a weeklong series of conversations, panel discussions, speeches and forums with experts in the field, our community explored these questions, and others.
+Join us for a weeklong series of conversations, panel discussions, speeches and forums.

 - Office of the Chancellor